willwilkinson/willwilkinson.github.io/_posts/2009-12-29-the-senate-is-not-too-slow.md

 type: post
 ---

-The Senate Is Not Too Slow
-Posted on December 29, 2009 by Will Wilkinson
 Here’s Ezra Klein, [complaining again about the Senate](http://voices.washingtonpost.com/ezra-klein/2009/12/filibustering_the_government_i.html):

 >Most of the GOP’s filibusters are fruitless.
 According to PFAW, “a full 89% of the time, the cloture vote did nothing but delay the inevitable — a huge increase from the previous high of 56%.”
 And in a majority of those cases, cloture was passed with more than 65 votes — that is to say, the vote was bipartisan.
 In one case — a bill extending unemployment insurance — the final vote was 97-0.The filibuster isn’t being used to block a particular issue but to obstruct the legislative process in general.
 It is, increasingly, a filibuster against a functioning government, not against polarizing pieces of legislation.